happner/happner-suite/packages/configuration/README.md

 const transportConfigBuilder = new TransportConfigBuilder();
 const configValidator = new ConfigValidator();

-const configuration = new Configuration( happnConfigBuilder, cacheConfigBuilder, connectConfigBuilder,
+const configuration = new HappnConfigurationBuilder( happnConfigBuilder, cacheConfigBuilder, connectConfigBuilder,